opencomputeproject/SAI/doc/SAI-Proposal-Prefix-Compression.md

  Status      | In review
  Type        | Standards track
  Created     | 2024-07-1 - Initial Draft
- SAI-Version | 1.14
+ SAI-Version | 1.16
 -------------------------------------------------------------------------------

 ## 1.0  Introduction ##

-This spec adds Prefix Compression.
-Prefix Compression allows mapping an IP prefix/mask (longest prefix) to a meta data value.
-These prefix/meta-data mapping can be grouped together to form a prefix compression table.
-Tables can have both IPV4 and IPV6 entries.
+This specification introduces Prefix Compression, which enables the mapping of an IP prefix/mask (longest prefix) to a meta-data value.
+These prefix/meta-data mappings can be grouped to form a prefix compression table.
+These tables can include both IPv4 and IPv6 entries.

-Prefix Compression tables can be used in features such as ACL to match on a specific meta field.
-This allows additional functionality to ACL or any feature that can take advantage of such groupings.
+Prefix compression tables can be utilized in features such as ACL to match specific meta fields, thereby enhancing the functionality of ACLs or any other feature that can benefit from these groupings.

 ## 1.1.0 Function Requirement of Prefix Compression
 - Enable the creation of a prefix compresison table as a SAI object